-The General Fund is reported separately as a major fund in the fund financial statements.
-Funds reported as "Other Governmental Funds" in the fund financial statements include the Special Revenue Funds, Debt Retirement Funds, and Capital Project Funds.
+The General Fund and Capital Project Funds are reported separately as major funds in the fund financial statements.
+Funds reported as "Other Governmental Funds" in the fund financial statements include the Special Revenue Funds, Debt Retirement Funds, and Non-Major Capital Project Funds.
 The annual fund financial statements provide the following insights about the results of this year's operations: